 Ben West

-Basic mistakes in a seaman cover letter (and how to avoid them)
+Basic mistakes in a cover letter (and how to avoid them)

 When you are a seaman, mistakes can result in a lost catch or a lost life.
 You need to be fully alert at all times, which is incredibly hard when you are pulling an 18-hour shift on deck.
-Watch out for these mistakes on your seaman cover letter – they may hint at a broader careless attitude.
+Watch out for the kind of mistakes listed below on your seaman cover letter.
+They may hint at a broader careless attitude.
 Perception is critical at the beginning of a job search.

-- Spelling and grammar mistakes: Seamen hardly need to write at all in their role, but the perception of your attention to detail and accuracy will take a hit if your cover letter is filled with grammatical and spelling errors.
-Use an online checker such as Grammarly and ask a friend to proofread the seaman cover letter.
+- Spelling and grammar mistakes: Seamen hardly need to write at all in their role, but the perception of your attention to detail and accuracy will take a hit if your seaman cover letter is filled with grammatical and spelling errors.
+Use an online checker such as Grammarly and ask a friend to proofread.

 - Talking about responsibilities: Any seaman can parrot the responsibilities of the role in a cover letter.
 You should go beyond what is expected and talk about how you went above and beyond to make your difference.